antelle/electron-evil-feature-patcher/README.md

     - `--debug`
     - `--debug-brk`
     - `--debug-port`
-- special characters option replace: `something` => `\n\r\0...`
+- command-line option shadowing: `something` => `xxx` + `another` => `xxx`
-    Used in cases when the JS option parser is applied, this parser can't be fooled with the variant above so it's smart enough to recognize spaces in passed option, but it can't accept other special characters.
+    Used in cases when the Electron option parser is applied, this parser can't be fooled with the variant above, but it adds options to a hashmap, so here we pass the same string twice and the evil option is erased.
+    - `--js-flags`
+    - `--remote-debugging-pipe`
     - `--remote-debugging-port`
-    - `--js-flags`
 - format message breakage: `something` => `some%sing`
     This causes segmentation fault when it's passed to `printf`, so even if we reach this place, the process crashes instead of starting debugging.
 It's the way we prevent initiating debugging with `SIGUSR1`.
     - `DevTools listening on ...`